ryosuzuki/shapebots/README.md

 npm start
 ```

-Then, you can access to http://localhost:8080/camera.
+Then, you can access to http://localhost:8080/
-(I would recommend to use `nodemon` instead of `node` in the development state.)